Cellular Antennas for Data Performance

 Antennas that are designed to be dependent on a ground plane will often function very poorly without one, so if you are installing them onto a fiberglass or rubber surface you definitely need to keep this in mind and be sure to add a ground plane if necessary.

 Other antennas are designed to be ground plane independent - making installation in a wider variety of locations potentially easier.
+Although many of these antenna designs are less depend on a ground plane, adding a metal surface surrounding them can improve the signal.

 For more on ground plans, see our guide: